Our services will remain fully functional throughout this difficult time. We promise that our guarantees

 As an equitable distribution state, Kansas considers all property and debts as marital property.
 However, inheritance and gifts are considered separate property and are not subject to division of assets.

 According to Kan.
 Stat.
-Ann. § 23-2802 (2020), when dividing property equitably, Kansas courts consider the age of the spouses, how long they have been married, how much they are earning now and in the future, how each piece of property was acquired, whether each spouse is to pay alimony and/or take care of a family, the tax consequences of the property division for each spouse, and any other relevant factors for the court.
+Ann. § 23-2802 (2020), when dividing property equitably, Republic County courts consider the age of the spouses, how long they have been married, how much they are earning now and in the future, how each piece of property was acquired, whether each spouse is to pay alimony and/or take care of a family, the tax consequences of the property division for each spouse, and any other relevant factors for the court.

 In some difficult cases (a lot of property, commingling, etc.), the divorce case can be made easier by hiring experts.
 Professional appraisers can help determine the precise value of any property, including the family home, while financial professionals can help with dealing with retirement accounts.